Course requirements:

 Application Deadlines

-If places are still available on programmes beyond this deadline; self-funded applicants will continue to be considered until the final deadline of 16 May 2022.
+If places are still available on programmes beyond the 4 January 2024 funding deadline; self-funded applicants will continue to be considered until the final deadline of 16 May 2024.
 No applications will be considered after this deadline.

 Course Fees